sarim-st2008545/Rag_ChatBot/README.md

 **Step 3: Build and Run the Application**

-Use Docker Compose to build the images and run the containers using command below in root directory:
+First step is to activate and start your Docker app.. once the Docker is up, then Use Docker Compose to build the images and run the containers using command below in root directory:

 ```bash